00fox/Ds2vJoy/README.md

     - if not is a simple, and not button is pressed, the mapping is interrupted
      - if not is a double, and not button is pressed, the mapping still continue
   - double: One time, used in Transitivity (see table of transitivity below)
-- Transitivity: brings different behaviors and transition possibilities while mode changed
+- Transitivity: Principal way of transitivity which brings different behaviors and transition possibilities while mode changed
-  - double, Come back, another way of transitivity (see table of transitivity below)
+  - double, Come back, another way of transitivity which brings its owns (see table of transitivity below)
 - Toggle: satisfy mapping conditions one time to start, second one to stop
   - double, destinations states begin activated at program launch
   - can be used to time based mouse actions too,